-• Plagiarism - Plagiarism is defined as the use of intellectual material produced by another person without acknowledging the source or "the offering of words or ideas of another person as one's own" (J.D.
+- Plagiarism Plagiarism is defined as the use of intellectual material produced by another person without acknowledging the source or "the offering of words or ideas" of another person as one's own" (J.D.
 Lester, 1986 Writing Research Papers, 4th Ed., Scott, Foresman & Co., p.
 95).
 In addition, plagiarism also covers buying, stealing, or borrowing a paper (including copying an entire paper or article, or significant portions of such, from the web); hiring someone to write a paper (ibid); and/or copying large sections of text from a source without quotation marks or proper citation.
 To avoid plagiarism, students must acknowledge the source whenever quoting another person's actual words, using another person's ideas, opinions, or theories, and/or using another person's facts, statistics, or other illustrative material without acknowledging the source.
 To avoid instances of plagiarism, students are expected to use the APA format and style which relies on parenthetical, in-text citation of any quoted or paraphrased material from a source, with complete bibliographic information provided on a separate page in a reference list.
 All language taken verbatim from an outside source must be enclosed in quotation marks and the source, including the page where the quoted language was found, must be immediately cited within the text.
 All ideas taken from a source but not quoted must be paraphrased or re-written by the student, as well as cited within the text.
-Writing that follows original text too closely with only an occasional change of verbiage and, without the use of quotation marks, may constitute plagiarism, despite the presence of a citation.

-- Collusion Collusion is defined as the facilitation of academic dishonesty by intentionally or knowingly providing or attempting to provide any form of unauthorized help to a student with or without the intent to violate this code, including allowing another to copy material from one's work or assignment with permission or knowledge. - Verbatim Copying Verbatim copying is defined as material copied word for word or exactly duplicated without any acknowledgment of the source. - Ghost Writing Ghost writing is defined as an assignment written by a third party and represented by a student as her or his own work.
-This includes buying a paper/content off the Internet and/or hiring someone to write a paper/content that the student then submits as her/his own. - Abstracting Abstracting is defined as material copied from another student's assignment or work without that person's knowledge.
+Writing that follows original text too closely with only an occasional change of verbiage and, without the use of quotation marks, may constitute plagiarism, despite the presence of a citation. - The Use of AI The use of Artificial Intelligence (AI) tools in assignments and assessments is not permitted unless explicitly authorized by the course instructor.
+When permission is granted, students are required to clearly disclose how AI was used in their work.
+This includes specifying which tools were utilized and the extent of their contribution.
+Students must consult their instructors before submitting any work involving AI to ensure proper understanding of expectations and limitations.
+Misuse or nondisclosure of AI use may be considered a violation of academic integrity policies. - Collusion Collusion is defined as the facilitation of academic dishonesty by intentionally or knowingly providing or attempting to provide any form of unauthorized help to a student with or without the intent to violate this code, including allowing another to copy material from one's work or assignment with permission or knowledge. - Verbatim Copying Verbatim copying is defined as material copied word for word or exactly duplicated without any acknowledgment of the source. - Ghost Writing Ghost writing is defined as an assignment written by a third party and represented by a student as her or his own work.
+This includes buying a paper/ content off the Internet and/or hiring someone to write a paper/content that the student then submits as her/his own. - Abstracting Abstracting is defined as material copied from another student's assignment or work without that person's knowledge.

-54 AUBH Student Handbook 2024/2025 Student Handbook 2024/2025 | AUBH | 55